I studied philosophy at the Universities of York, St Andrews, Warwick, and Columbia, New York, where I was a visiting PhD exchange student in 2011.

-My PhD thesis concerned the nature of perceptual, or sensory, experience—a topic that has always fascinated me and that continues to form the main focus of my research.
+My PhD thesis concerned the nature of perceptual, or sensory, experience—a topic that has always fascinated me and which continues to form the primary focus of my research.

 From January 2013 to June 2014, I taught philosophy at the University of Sussex.
 I convened undergraduate modules in the Philosophy of Mind, Perception and Reality, Philosophy of Science, and Plato, as well as teaching MA modules in the Philosophy of Language, and Philosophy of Mind and Perception.

 In 2014, I received a Student-Led Teaching Award for Outstanding Support for the Learning Experience of Students, voted for by students at the University of Sussex, and I was also nominated for Edinburgh University Student Association teaching awards in 2017 and 2018.

 From 2014 to 2017, I was a Postdoctoral Research Associate on the AHRC-funded interdisciplinary research project, Rethinking the Senses: Uniting the Philosophy and Neuroscience of Perception at the University of Glasgow, which investigated the implications of multi-modality, i.e. sensory experiences involving two or more senses, for the philosophy and science of perception.

 In 2017, I was awarded John Templeton Foundation research funding via the University of Cambridge’s New Directions in the Study of the Mind initiative for a project on the temporal structure of experience.